holochain/holochain/docs/specs/src/hwp_3_correctness.md

 <!-- -->
 ```
 1.  **Scaling:** Holochain's architecture is specifically designed to maintain resilience and performance as both the number of users and interactions increase.
 Key factors contributing to its scaling capabilities include:
   a.
-Agent-centric approach: Unlike traditional blockchain systems, which require global consensus before progressing, Holochain adopts an agent-centric approach where changes made to an agent’s state become authoritative once signed to their chain and communicated to others via the DHT.
+Agent-centric approach: Unlike traditional blockchain systems, which require global consensus before progressing, Holochain adopts an agent-centric approach where changes made to an agent's state become authoritative once signed to their chain and communicated to others via the DHT.
 As a result, agents are able to initiate actions without delay.
   b.
 Bottle-neck Free Sharded DHT: Holochain's DHT is sharded, meaning that each node only stores a fraction of the total data, reducing the storage and computational requirements for each participant.
 At the same time, the storage of content with agents whose public key is “near” the hash of each Action or Entry enables in combination with the use of Linking metadata to make the DHT a graphing DHT enables participants to create paths to quickly locate relevant content.
-When the agents responsible for validating a particular state change receive an authoring agent’s proposed state change, they are able to a) request information from others in the DHT regarding the prior state of the authoring agent (where relevant), and b) make use of their own copy of the apps validation rules to deterministically validate the change.
+When the agents responsible for validating a particular state change receive an authoring agent's proposed state change, they are able to a) request information from others in the DHT regarding the prior state of the authoring agent (where relevant), and b) make use of their own copy of the apps validation rules to deterministically validate the change.
   While that agent and its validating peers are engaged with the creation and validation of a particular change to the state of the authors chain, in parallel, other agents are able to author state changes to their own chain and have these validated by the validating peers for each of those changes.
 This bottle-neck free architecture allows users to continue interacting with the system without waiting for global agreement.
   With singular actions by any particular agent (and the validation of those actions by a small number of other agents) able to occur simultaneous with singular actions by other agents as well as countersigned actions by particular groups of agents.
 The network is not updating state globally (as blockchains typically do) but is instead creating, validating, storing and serving changes of the state of particular agents in parallel.
   c.
 Multiple networks: In Holochain, each application (DNA) operates on its own independent network, effectively isolating the performance of individual apps.
 This prevents a high-traffic, data heavy, or processing heavy app from affecting the performance of other lighter apps within the ecosystem.
 Participants are able to decide for themselves which applications they want to participate in.